-Although prices had continued to soften for many of the elements which had been driving inflation, overall food prices increased for the first time since March and the most recent reduction in CPI to 1.7% (from 2.2% the previous month) was mainly driven by petrol and airline prices.
-Wider geopolitical concerns remain and it is hoped that lower year on year prices will once again feed through into wider food prices over the coming months, although household energy bills are set to increase by 10% following the unfortunate timing of OFGEM's most recent price cap announcement; CPI is expected to remain relatively stable and close to target, although the Bank of England remain concerned about future increases, especially from the services sector.
+Although prices had continued to soften for many of the elements which had been driving inflation, we now have the highest rate in six months, with CPI increasing to 2.3% in October (from 1.7% in September) and mainly driven by energy prices and continuing increases in costs in the service sector.
+Wider geopolitical concerns remain and it is hoped that lower year on year prices will once again feed through into wider food prices over the coming months.
+The unfortunate timing of OFGEM's most recent price cap announcement resulted in a smaller increase than was originally predicted, although wholesale electricity costs at the time of writing have increased by 14% during November.
+CPI is expected to remain relatively stable and close to target, although the Bank of England remain concerned about future increases, especially from the services sector.
 Container prices and shipping costs remain well below their previous highs, but the ongoing piracy risks in the Red Sea have continued to keep transport costs high as many vessels continue to be diverted around the Cape of Good Hope.
 The global inflation outlook remains complex.
 Previous increases in base rates from central banks, including the Bank of England, are widely thought to be unlikely to have had any significant impact on inflation and appear to have had more potential to limit growth.